drnic/jeopardy-nodeselector/README.md

 Look up each OCI in pods/deployments/statefulsets/jobs and ensure the pods are restricted to nodes that support the image platform architecture.

+Active in any namespace with label `jeopardy-nodeselector: enabled`.

 ## Quick Demo

 To deploy the webhook server into the `default` namespace, including a self-signed certificate, and webhook registration: